industrial-edge/Performance-Analytics/docs/Installation.md

 ### Defining Limits

-To set the limits for the steps in the stepper sequence, click on the gear icon on the right.
+To set the limits for the steps in the sequential control system, click on the gear icon on the right.

 ![Performance Insight Setting Icon](graphics/PerformanceInsight_Settings_icon.png)